On Higher regulators of Siegel varieties: Preliminaries

 \section{Preliminaries}

-In this section, we introduce some notation and define the basic objects.
-We state a lemma concerning the existence of certain subgroups of the symplectic groups and we use them to define the motivic cohomology classes we will study later.
+In this section, we introduce some notation and state a lemma concerning the existence of certain subgroups of the symplectic groups.
+We use them to define the motivic cohomology classes we will study later.